Buy First Year Ginseng Seedlings in Arkansas

 We start our seeds in the woods without tilling or bed preparations other than raking back the leaves.
 We don’t add fertilizers, or water, or give them any special treatment.

-About a week after unfurling, we begin transplanting the ones I’ll sell as seedlings into pots and bring them to market.
-They can stay in the pots until fall if you put them in the shade in the woods, about halfway buried with the soil surface covered with leaves.
+About a week after unfurling, we begin transplanting the ones I’ll sell as seedlings into pots.
+They can stay in the pots until fall if you put them in the shade in the woods, entire pot covered with leaves.
+The leaves help keep it from drying out, but if you have a drought, you may have to water to keep them alive in pots.

 About American Ginseng